xing/curl-useragent/README.md

     corresponding header "Connection: close" is set.
 If keep-alive is enabled (default) libcurl will handle the connections.

+- $ua->followlocation / $ua->followlocation($boolean)

+    Get/set if curl should follow redirects.
+The headers of the redirect respones are thrown away while redirecting, so that the final response will be passed into the corresponding handler.

+- $ua->max\_redirects / $ua->max\_redirects($max\_redirects)

+    Get/set the maximum amount of redirects. -1 (default) means infinite redirects.
+    0 means no redirects at all.
+If the maximum redirect is reached the on\_failure handler will be called.

 - $ua->user\_agent\_string / $ua->user\_agent\_string($user\_agent)

     Get/set the user agent submitted in each request.